 Several years after the Natural Horsemanship degree was added to the UMW curriculum, the Montana Center for Horsemanship and UMW, found themselves in the position to make another significant contribution to the Natural Horsemanship world and Montana’s culture as a whole.
-In addition to advancing the mission of MCH and supporting our community, we shared a vision to develop the Montana Center for Horsemanship into one of the nation's leading equine education centers --- a destination venue for conferences, symposiums, workshops, clinics and a host of other events - our goal was to be a leader in teaching, training, and research, attracting visitors, scholars, students, researchers, horsemen and horsewomen, as well as those who simply wanted to learn more about horses, Dillon, Beaverhead County and Montana as a whole.
+In addition to advancing the mission of MCH and supporting our community, we shared a vision to develop the Montana Center for Horsemanship into one of the nation's leading equine education centers --- a destination venue for conferences, symposiums, workshops, clinics and a host of other events - our goal was and is to be a leader in teaching, training, and research, attracting visitors, scholars, students, researchers, horsemen and horsewomen, as well as those who simply wanted to learn more about horses, Dillon, Beaverhead County and Montana as a whole.

 Based on increasing demand and interest, one of the program additions we recently achieved was a new degree in Natural Horsemanship Instruction.
 There was a clear need in the equine industry and related fields, for more well-trained graduates in equine studies and a lack of qualified instructors was identified as one of the top five concerns hampering industry growth based on a recent survey of AQHA leadership.
 Further investment with direct impact is needed to help these current programs and many other valuable initiatives to grow.
 Please join us in supporting these efforts - they, and you,together, really do make an impact.

-We have many giving opportunities and many levels of support, all of which come with meanaingful benefits, recognitions and namings.
-If you would like to learn more about these efforts or discuss making a gift, whether a one time donation or an annual pledge, please conact our Director of Development & Communications, Janet Rose at (406) 925-3270 or email: firstname.lastname@example.org.
+We have many giving opportunities and many levels of support, all of which come with meanaingful benefits, recognition and namings.
+If you would like to learn more about these efforts or discuss making a gift, whether a one time donation or an annual pledge, please conact our Director of Development & Communications, Janet Rose at (406) 925-3270 or email: email@example.com.

 To accomplish these goals and fulfill the vision, the not-for-profit, 501(c)(3) Montana Center for Horsemanship has identified the following fundraising goals: